gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductInGroup.md

 > `optional` **price**: [`ProductGroupPrice`](type-alias.ProductGroupPrice.md)

-- The price details for the product group.
+- The price details for the product.

 ***